 TYR Valkyrie Elite Carbon Runner

 The TYR Valkyrie Elite Carbon Runner is TYR’s first high end performance running shoe.
 It’s got an accommodating fit, top of class stability, impressive durability, and a fit that will work for most people and allows good toe splay.
 The beaded Peba LaunchPX midsole is bouncy with a stiff carbon plate that provides an extra flick on toe off.
-It’s a little heavier than other racers but the trade offs are a well-built upper and superior stability.
+It’s a Trainers heavier than other racers but the trade offs are a well-built upper and superior stability.
 It’s not built like other marathon racing shoes but it’s battle ready and easily one of the better race day picks for larger runners.
 Read the full review.

 Fit: True to size, Drop: 6mm, Price: $250